 The risk policy is part of the Bank's risk culture and provides the framework for the risk strategy.
-This occurs in conjunction with the business strategy and, among other aspects, reflects the risks arising from the business model and considers the impact on the Bank's capital and liquidity resources.
+This occurs in conjunction with the business strategy.
+This reflects among other things the risks arising from the business model and considers the impact on the Bank's capital and liquidity resources.